List of Doom ports: Sega Saturn

 Based on the PlayStation version, Doom was ported to the Sega Saturn by Rage Software and published by GT Interactive in 1997.
 Though containing the same levels, enemies, structures, and most of the sounds effects and music from the PlayStation version, this port suffers a number of differences and setbacks; the frame rate is significantly lower, the animation is slower, the echoed sound effects and sector-based lighting are missing, the Spectre and Nightmare Spectre monsters do not have the translucent textures and instead are drawn in see-through sprites of regular Demon enemies, and the animated fiery skyline in certain levels is gone, usually replaced with Doom IIs city skyline.
 The lead programmer on this port, Jim Bagley, later said that he originally programmed a hardware-accelerated engine that would have performed on par with high-end PCs of the time, but John Carmack of id Software disallowed usage of the engine due to texture warping caused by its rendering process, resulting in the final version using an entirely software-based renderer.
 Carmack later expressed regret for this decision, saying that in hindsight he should have allowed for more experimentation.

-This version is compatible with the Saturn analog controller and the Saturn mouse.
+This version is compatible with the Saturn 3D Controller and the Saturn Mouse and Keyboard.
 However, the mouse cannot be used to strafe, access the automap, or manually change weapons (though as in all versions of Doom, the player character automatically equips a weapon when it is first acquired and switches to a different weapon if the current one is depleted of ammunition).